NEUAnalyses/HHWWgg_Tools/README.md

 Note that when running this, the output directory of the CRAB jobs is currently hardcoded.
 You may wish to change this to your desired output location.
 This is specified for GEN and GEN-SIM jobs in with the variable outLFNDirBase in Submit_Crab_GEN.sh and in Submit_Crab_postGEN.sh for the other steps.

 You will also need to change the value of the variable localWorkingArea in Submit_Crab_GEN.sh and Submit_Crab_postGEN.sh.
-This should be set to the working directory containing the HH_WWgg repository.
+This should be set to the working directory containing the HHWWgg_Tools repository.

 It's also useful to manually set your VOMS proxy incase the script doesn't catch that you don't have one set.
 This can be done with the command: